rabbitmq/rabbitmq-website/docs/mqtt.md

  * `uri`
  * `other_name`

 A certificate can contain multiple SAN fields of the same type, for example, two alternative DNS names.
-If this is the case, use the `mqtt.ssl_cert_client_id_san_index` configuration key to specify the index to be used.
-By default, RabbitMQ will pick the first value, that is, the default value of `mqtt.ssl_cert_client_id_san_index` is `0`.
+If this is the case, use the `mqtt.ssl_cert_login_san_index` configuration key to specify the index to be used.
+By default, RabbitMQ will pick the first value, that is, the default value of `mqtt.ssl_cert_login_san_index` is `0`.

 Below an example where the username is extracted from the certificate's distinguished name and the `client_id` is extracted from the first SAN (Subject Alternative Name) of type `uri`: